ashilsaji12-bit/myosa-smart-building-monitoring-system/MYOSA-Smart-Building/README.md

 Modern buildings and infrastructures are vulnerable to environmental changes, abnormal vibrations, structural movement, and safety risks.
 Traditional monitoring systems are often expensive and inaccessible for small-scale applications.

 This project aims to develop a compact, affordable, and efficient smart monitoring system capable of detecting abnormal structural conditions and providing real-time alerts using IoT technology.

+## How It Works

+The ESP32 collects data from MPU6050, BMP180, and APDS9960 sensors.
+The OLED displays live monitoring values while the Blynk IoT platform provides remote visualization and alerts.
+The buzzer activates during abnormal tilt or vibration conditions.

 Objectives